-Prerequisite: 79.5 in Biology H and and 9th Grade Honors Math Course or or 94.5 in Biology CP and 87.5 CP Geometry This two-semester lab course conceptually and mathematically analyzes basic chemical phenomena.
-Topics studied include: the unit-analysis method of problem solving, measurement, atomic structure, the historical development of modern atomic theory, the periodic table, chemical bonding, and energy changes in chemical and physical changes.
+Prerequisite: 85 in Biology H and 85 in 9th Grade Honors Math Course or 90 in Biology CP and 90 in CP Geometry or Department Chair Endorsement

+This two-semester lab course conceptually and mathematically analyzes basic chemical phenomena.
+Topics studied include the unit analysis method of problem-solving, measurement, atomic structure, the historical development of modern atomic theory, the periodic table, chemical bonding, and energy changes in chemical and physical changes.
 Skill in naming chemical compounds and writing balanced chemical equations is emphasized.
 Both the behavior of various states of matter and the gas laws are studied with the kinetic molecular theory.
 Studies of solutions and acid/base chemistry are included.
 Scientific calculator required.